PremKumarHub/PremKumarHub/README.md

-# Hi there, I'm Avinash! 👋
+# Hi there, I'm Prem Kumar! 👋

 ## About Me
-I'm a Full Stack Engineer from India who loves turning ideas into working solutions.
+🌱 Hey there!
+I’m a Full Stack Engineer from India who loves building smart, simple, and scalable solutions from scratch.

 ## My Tech Stack